benedikt-weyer/streamline-scheduler/frontend/README.md

-# Streamline Scheduler - Frontend
+# Plandera - Frontend

-The frontend for Streamline Scheduler is built with Next.js 14+, React 19, TypeScript, Tailwind CSS, and shadcn/ui components.
+The frontend for Plandera is built with Next.js 14+, React 19, TypeScript, Tailwind CSS, and shadcn/ui components.
 It features client-side end-to-end encryption and a modern, responsive interface.

 ## Tech Stack